Eucalyptus pauciflora subsp. pauciflora

 If given good drainage and plenty of moisture, Snow gums can withstand a great deal of heat and can also cope with exposure to salt laden winds.

-5 litre stock ready again late Spring 2020
+5 litre stock ready again now

-Sturdy 9 litre standards of good height ready now
+Sturdy 9 litre standards of good height ready now at 4 years old

 Eucalyptus pauci. subsp. pauciflora is only available in 5 litre pots or larger.
 We found it does not do well in smaller nursery pot sizes.